lingliao/Transparency-in-CABCDTD/README.md

-# An Open Codebase to Empower Transparency and Reproducibility in Machine Learning-Based Breast Cancer Diagnosis Using the CBIS-DDSM Dataset
+# An Open Codebase to Enhance Reliability in Deep Learning-Based Breast Cancer Diagnosis

 ## Overview